-- the precision of the current recopy feature (CSNS) is improved especially at low output current by averaging CSNS reporting on sequential PWM periods - the current sense full scale range (FSR) is reduced by a factor of two - the overcurrent protection threshold OCLO is reduced by a factor of two
+- the precision of the current recopy feature (CSNS) is improved, especially at low output currents by averaging CSNS reporting on sequential PWM periods - the current sense full scale range (FSR) is reduced by a factor of two - the overcurrent protection threshold OCLO is reduced by a factor of two

-[Figure 27](#) describes the timings between the selected channel current and the analog feedback current.
-Current sense validation time pertains to stabilization time needed after turn-on.
+[Figure 28](#) describes the timings between the selected channel current and the analog feedback current.
+Current sense validation time pertains to stabilization time needed after turn on.
 Current sense settling time pertains to the stabilization time needed after the load current changes while the output is continuously on or when another output signal is selected.

-Figure 27.
+Figure 28.
 Current sensing response time

 Internal circuitry limits the voltage of the CSNS pin when its sense resistor is absent.
 This feature prevents damage to other circuitry sharing that electrical node, such as a microcontroller pin, for example.
-Several devices from the 12XS6 family may be connected to one shared CSNS resistor.
+Several 12XSF may be connected to one shared CSNS resistor.

-6.1.6.2 Battery voltage monitoring
+6.1.6.2 Supply voltage monitoring

-The V{BAT} monitor provides a voltage proportional to the battery supply tab.
-The CSNS voltage is proportional to the V{BAT} voltage as shown in Figure 28.
+The V{PWR} monitor provides a voltage proportional to the supply tab.
+The CSNS voltage is proportional to the V{PWR} voltage as shown in Figure 29.

-Figure 28.
-Battery voltage reporting
+Figure 29.
+Supply voltage reporting